• HOME

 Serious discipline, commitment and planning.

-We have met people with such hardcore dedication that they have peddled to work by bicycle and have lived like paupers to be able to quit their jobs to travel for 5 years with an old Land Rover.
+We have met people with such hardcore dedication that they have pedalled to work by bicycle and have lived like paupers to be able to quit their jobs to travel for 5 years with an old Land Rover.
 Your absolute passion and appetite to travel must beat all other excuses.
 Sell your house and cars.
 And that passion goes for everything else you take on in life.

-How to Save Money While Traveling:
+How to Save Money While Travelling:

 One of the biggest myths in travel is that taking that adventure of a lifetime will be expensive.
-Often the cost of living when travelling as a budget overlander is less than the regular expenditure associated with day to day living back home.
+Often the cost of living when travelling as a budget overlander is less than the regular expenditure associated with day-to-day living back home.

 The bulk of the money is spent on sleeping, eating and fuel.